-For some reason the media seems a little bit obsessed with the morning school run at the moment.
+For some reason, the media seem a little bit obsessed with how parents tackle the school run at the moment, particularly in the morning.
 If they’re not reporting on parents being banned from wearing pyjamas at the school gates, they’re now musing about the time we spend getting the kids ready before the bell goes.

 |Are you organised for the school run?|